KevSalom/KevSalom/README.md

 ## 📫 How to contact me?

+✉️ kevsaloms@gmail.com

+or

 You can follow and contact me on the following platforms:
 [LinkedIn](https://www.linkedin.com/in/kevin-salom-465aa2154/)